-Summer Institute Applicants are encouraged to consider multiple approaches to fundraising, including applying for grants from social, academic, service, and/or religious organizations.
-Start early- summer scholarship opportunities can fill up fast.
-It helps to be structured and well organized.
-Past participants have applied to multiple scholarship and grant opportunities.
-This can be a lot of work but it will pay off!
-It can also sometimes help to team up to fundraise with other EWH participants from your school/organization.
+Institute applicants are encouraged to consider multiple approaches to fundraising, including applying for grants from social, academic, service, and/or religious organizations.
+Start early!
+Scholarship opportunities, particularly for summer programs, reach capacity quickly.
+Past participants have had success applying to multiple scholarship and grant opportunities.
+This can be a lot of work initially, but it will pay off!
+You may also consider teaming up to fundraise with other EWH participants from your school or organization.

 Grant and Scholarship Resources:

 If you are currently receiving a Federal Pell Grant, you may be eligible for this scholarship.
-You must also gain approval from your university to receive course credit for the Summer Institute.
-Average award of $4,000.
+You must also gain approval from your university to receive course credit for the Summer Institute (EWH can provide necessary documentation).
+The average award is $4,000.
 Students who apply for and receive the Benjamin A. Gilman International Scholarship to study abroad are then eligible to receive a Critical Need Language Award from the Gilman Scholarship Program of $8,000.
-Swahili is one of these languages, so you could use the Tanzania Summer Institute to apply for this secondary scholarship.
+Swahili is one of these languages, so you could apply for this secondary scholarship if you are applying for the Uganda Summer Institute.

 U.S. residents enrolled full-time in an accredited university can apply for $1,000 for study abroad, including summer.